• Skip to primary navigation

 How To Season Chicken Noodle Soup?

-Just put them into the crockpot and then remove them before adding the noodles.
+Place them in the crockpot and remove them before adding the noodles.
+Don’t forget to add salt and pepper.

 STORE, REHEAT, AND FREEZE CROCKPOT CHICKEN NOODLE SOUP;